lamianjum/lamianjum/README.md

 - 👩‍🎓 I’ve completed my B.Sc from Computer Science and Engineering from <a href="https://www.aust.edu/" target="blank">AUST</a>

-- 📜 I’m currently learning Data Science
+- 📜 I’m currently learning Machine Learning

 - 🤝 I’m looking for a job where I can put my practical knowledge to use .